gnosis/dex-liquidity-provision/README.md

 yarn install
 ```

-Run Ganache in the background with an increased gas limit (this is needed to deploy Dfusion):
+Run Ganache in the background with an increased gas limit (this is needed to deploy Gnosis Protocol):

 ```
 npx ganache-cli --gasLimit=80000000